Rachmat Irianto

-Rachmat Irianto (born 3 September 1999) is an Indonesian professional footballer who plays for Liga 1 club Persebaya Surabaya and the Indonesia national team.
+Rachmat Irianto (born 3 September 1999) is an Indonesian professional footballer who plays for Super League club Persebaya Surabaya and the Indonesia national team.
 Mainly a defensive midfielder, he can also play as a centre-back or a full-back.
 He is the son of former footballer, Bejo Sugiantoro and was named as a tribute to Bejo's compatriot at Persebaya, Eri Irianto.

 Club career

 Persebaya Surabaya

 Irianto in 2017, at the age of 17, joined his hometown club Persebaya Surabaya, where his father works as an assistant coach, and helped the club to win a promotion from Liga 2.
 He made his Indonesian Liga 1 first-team debut for Persebaya Surabaya when he was part of the starting lineup of a 2018 Liga 1 match against Barito Putera on 8 April 2018, in which Persebaya lost.

 On 21 July 2019, Irianto scored his first league goal in the 2019 Liga 1 for Persebaya in a 1–1 draw over TIRA-Persikabo at the Gelora Bung Tomo Stadium.

 He became a regular feature at the backline in the 2019 Liga 1 season.
 In less than four years since his entry and after the departure of several senior players in 2021, he became the captain of the senior team at the young age of 21.